aisyahsadirah/Skincare_Product_Recognition_System_using_CNN/README.md

 To run the mobile application:

-1. Download the holaskin.rar file and extract it to your PC/ laptop
+1. Download the file and extract it to your PC/ laptop
-2. Open the holaskin folder using Android Studio/ Visual Studio Code
+2. Open the folder using Android Studio/ Visual Studio Code
 3. Make sure you have flutter and dart installed in the Android Studio/ Visual Studio Code (for more info visit: https://flutter.dev/docs/get-started/install/windows)
 4. To run application on your device, turn on the USB debugging at phone setting